SchmollerLab/Cell_ACDC/README.md

 here come the instructions for doing so
 ### 2) Run YeaZ segmentation and tracking
 here come the instructions for doing so
-### 3) Run the script cell_segm_GUI_frames.py for correcting segmentation and tracking
+### 3) Run the script YeaSTac_GUI_frames.py for correcting segmentation and tracking
-here come the instructions for doing so
+#### Edit Operations
+Draw a new cell: *right-click* on right image.
+Roughly follow a bright contour to draw a new label (e.g. small bud missed by segmentation)
-### 4) Run the script CellCycleAnalysis.py for performing cell cycle analysis
+### 4) Run the script YeaSTaC_GUI_CellCycleAnalysis.py for performing cell cycle analysis
 here come the instructions for doing so